PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

 The dictionary is then reloaded with the values actually inserted in order to pick up values modified by rules, triggers, etc.

+Note that since PyGreSQL 5.0 it is possible to insert a value for an array type column by passing it as Python list.

 update -- update a row in a database table
 ------------------------------------------